 - Keeps gasoline fresh during storage of 90 days or less.
-For longer storage it is recommended that the fuel tank be drained. - Cleans the engine while it runs - Eliminates gum-like buildup in the fuel system, which causes hard starting
+For longer storage it is recommended that the fuel tank be drained. - Cleans the engine while it runs - Eliminates gum-like varnish buildup in the fuel system, which causes hard starting

-IMPORTANT: Never use fuel additives containing methanol or ethanol.
+Important Do not use fuel additives containing methanol or ethanol.